prismaymedia/linkfy/docs/VERCEL_DEPLOYMENT.md

 1. Merge changes to `master` branch
 2. GitHub Actions automatically triggers
-3. Both client and server are deployed to production
+3. Client is deployed to production
-4. Production URLs are updated
+4. Production URL is updated

 ### Preview Deployment (Pull Requests)

 1. Open a Pull Request
 2. GitHub Actions automatically triggers
-3. Preview deployments are created for both client and server
+3. Preview deployment is created for the client
-4. A comment is posted on the PR with preview URLs:
+4. A comment is posted on the PR with preview URL:

 ```markdown
 ## 🚀 Vercel Deployment